teleplayer123/Hexdump2Bin/README.md

-A rust program to conver a memory hexdump to a binary file.
+A rust program to convert a memory hexdump to a binary file.